Hanippa/Qrify/README.md

 ## 🚀 Features

-- Generate QR codes for URLs, images, code snippets, and messages.
+- Generate QR codes for URLs and images.
 - Simplify code sharing and collaboration by encoding code snippets into QR codes.
 - Effortlessly share images by converting them into scannable QR codes.
-- Craft personalized messages, contact details, or instructions and convert them into QR codes.
 - Easy-to-use interface with customizable options.
 - Lightning-fast performance, even with large files or complex URLs.
 - Cross-platform compatibility with Chrome browser.